-7.3 Disability
+7.5 Disability or Learning Support

-Any student with a disability who may require alternative academic arrangements in the program and/or specific arrangements for placement is encouraged to seek advice in the semester prior to the commencement of placement from a Disability Adviser at Student Support Services who will consult with staff of the Practice Education.
+Any student with a disability who may require alternative academic arrangements in the program and/or specific arrangements for placement is encouraged to seek advice in the semester prior to the commencement of placement from a disability adviser at student support services who will consult with staff of the practice education.
 If a disability plan has already been devised, it may need review in relation to placement requirements.
-It would be useful to discuss your disability plan with the Practice Education staff when planning the placement.
+It would be useful to discuss your disability plan with the practice education staff when planning the placement.

-If current arrangements prove to be inadequate to support the student's learning needs during the placement, contact your Disability Advisor on 07 3365 1704 or inclusion@uq.edu.au.
+If current arrangements prove to be inadequate to support the student's learning needs during the placement, contact your disability advisor on 07 3365 1704 or inclusion@uq.edu.au.